r-koubou/GifSyncAnimator/README.md

 ## To macOS Users

 > [!IMPORTANT]
-> Currently, distribution is not carried out on macOS due to security specifications of macOS.
-It is necessary to build on the Mac used for the DAW.
+> On macOS, due to security specifications of macOS, distribution is not currently undertaken.
+It is necessary to build on the Mac using the DAW.
-> Joining the Apple Developer Program and paying an annual fee of 99 US dollars allows for the distribution after receiving a signature from Apple, but there are no plans for this at present.
+> I can distribute it by joining the Apple Developer Program and paying an annual fee of 99 US dollars, allowing Apple to issue a signature, but there are no plans for this at present.

 ## Build Instructions